Arzik1987/Mean_Target_Encoder/README.md

 Then, it chooses the split optimizing some heuristic criterion calculated on the target variable's statistics like Gini index or cross-entropy.
 Only the examples reaching the considered splitting node take part in the statistics calculation, hence the term *recursive*.

 How to define which splits to consider?
-For all feature types except nominal, the \emph{order} of observed values restricts a variety of possible splits.
+For all feature types except nominal, the *order* of observed values restricts a variety of possible splits.
 In particular, for any not nominal feature *X*, one looks for a split of the form *X<a*, where *a* is some observed value of this feature in the set of examples *reaching the considered node* of a classification tree.

 Order is not defined for nominal features.
 In this case, one tries all possible splits of the observed feature values into two non-empty sets.